pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Configure the AWS CLI

-If you are using the MinIO client, skip this section.
+If you are using the MinIO client or S3cmd, skip this section.

 If you have not done so already, you need to install and configure the AWS CLI client on your machine.
 You need to